hiveot/hub.capnp/README.md

 The Hub can be installed and run as a dedicated user.

 Installation tarballs will be made available or build from source.
-After untarring or building go to the 'dist' folder and copy the files to the home's bin folder.
+After untarring or building go to the 'dist' folder and copy the files to the WoST bin folder.
 ```
 mkdir ~/bin/wost
 cp -a * ~/bin/wost